Accessibility Statement

 The registered keeper or owner of the vehicle is liable to pay the PCN, not the driver.
 If you have not told the driver and Vehicle Licensing Agency about a change of ownership, you should do so now.

-If you believe that a Penalty Charge issued should not be paid and you wish to challenge (within 14 days from the date the notice was served/issued)
+If you believe that a Penalty Charge issued should not be paid and you wish to challenge (within 14 days from the date the notice was served/issued), please contact us using the details at the bottom of this page, or use the appeals form below.

 If the Penalty charge is not paid or successfully challenged (after 14 days from when the notice was served/issued)